melanchall/drywetmidi/Docs/articles/dev/Using-in-Unity.md

     (_master_ branch contains code that the library releases built on. _develop_ one is for current development so if you need the latest API, use this branch)
 4. Extract those two archives into project's _Assets_ → _DryWetMIDI_ folder.

+## Example

 Now you can use DryWetMIDI API in your Unity scripts.

-Following script will create a MIDI file containing all possible notes with length of 1/8 and will play the file via `Microsoft GS Wavetable Synth` output device:
+Following sample script (included in demo scene within the [DryWetMIDI asset](https://assetstore.unity.com/packages/tools/audio/drywetmidi-222171) package) will create a MIDI file containing all possible notes with length of 1/8 and will play the file via `Microsoft GS Wavetable Synth` output device:

 ```csharp
 using System;